crossbario/autobahn-python/examples/twisted/websocket/wrapping/README.md

 As soon as the Process support for endpoints in Twisted is fully here, the forwarder will allow you to expose any program over WebSocket, by forwarding the program's `stdin` and `stdout`.

-Another example is to forward create a WebSocket proxy in front of a MQTT broker.
-This makes use of the optional `subprotocol` input that allows the mqttv3.1 binary subprotocol to be accepted along with the default `binary` and `base64` subprotocols.
+Another example is to create a WebSocket proxy in front of a MQTT broker.
+This makes use of the optional `subprotocol` input that allows the `mqttv3.1` binary compatible subprotocol to be accepted along with the default `binary` and `base64` subprotocols.

 	twistd -n endpointforward --endpoint "autobahn:tcp\:9000:url=ws\://localhost\:9000:subprotocol=mqttv3.1" --dest_endpoint="tcp:127.0.0.1:1883"